sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 The avaliable buffer pool size euqals to the maxinum avaliable buffer pool size minus the size of buffer reserved for port and (port, PG) in ingress.
 The algorithm is as below:

 1. Accumulate all headroom by iterating all `port`, `priority group` tuple and putting their `size` together.
 2. Some vendors may reserve memory for lossy PGs regardless of the `BUFFER_PROFILE` configuration.
-In this case, the reserved memory size for each lossy PG should be fetched from `ASIC_TABLE.reserved_lossy_pg`.
+In this case, the reserved memory size for each lossy PG should be fetched from `ASIC_TABLE.pipeline_latency`.
 3. Accumulate all reserved buffer for egress traffic for all ports.

 The administratively down ports doesn't consume buffer hense they should be ruled out.